-Basement Waterproofing FAQs from Quality Dry Basements
+Basement Waterproofing FAQs from Quality Dry Basements of Newtown CT

 - Water will always flow from areas of high pressure to low pressure and will take the least resistive path possible.